zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/importanthotkeys.md

 If you would like a video explanation, [here is one provided by the mod author](https://www.youtube.com/watch?v=zv6z4Qp17RY).
 It would be best to read the below before watching the video, to better understand what is going on.

 You can change the LamasTinyHUD keybinds from the mod's MCM.

+Keep in mind that by default, **you cannot use LamasTinyHUD with a controller**

 ### Adding and Removing items from your queues